How to Successfully Breastfeed in a Baby Carrier

 Adjusting a Buckle Carrier

 If using a buckle carrier, loosen the shoulder straps to create more room to maneuver your baby and have them reach nipple height.
 You may want to lower the waist belt, as well.
 How much you loosen the straps also depends on the height of your nipples.
-Always keep one hand under baby's bottom while adjusting and lowering baby.
+Always keep one hand under your baby's bottom while adjusting and lowering baby.

 Adjusting a Ring Sling